Delta Air Lines Flight 1141: Aircraft performance

 Based on the lack of warning sounds on the CVR, the NTSB also determined that the plane's take-off warning system (TOWS), designed to alert the crew if the engines are throttled to take-off power without the flaps and slats being correctly set, failed to alert the pilots to their improper takeoff configuration.
 The switch that operated the TOWS in the incident aircraft had been previously modified, per Boeing instructions, to prevent nuisance activations during aircraft taxiing.
-A fleet-wide Boeing 727 inspection, ordered by the Federal Aviation Administration following the Flight 1141 crash, identified 35 anomalies in the TOWS out of 1,190 aircraft examined.
+A fleet-wide Boeing 727 inspection, ordered by the Federal Aviation Administration (FAA) following the Flight 1141 crash, identified 35 anomalies in the TOWS out of 1,190 aircraft examined.
 The FAA had recommended that the Boeing 727 TOWS be changed from a system activated by the aircraft throttles to one activated by engine pressure ratio (EPR), and while Delta owned Boeing 727s that had an EPR-activated TOWS, these were all aircraft that Delta had acquired from other airlines, and Delta did not convert its own aircraft to an EPR-activated system.
 The NTSB concluded that the TOWS had not activated because it had an intermittent problem that was not detected or corrected during the aircraft's last maintenance action.

 Crew and airline performance

 The NTSB investigated the relationship between crew performance and the events in the accident.
 FAA regulations require a sterile cockpit before takeoff, which prohibits conversation unrelated to the aircraft and the pending flight.
-The crew disregarded this regulation, and the CVR recorded the flight crew and a flight attendant talking about the CVR itself, the crash of Continental Airlines Flight 1713, the dating habits of the flight attendants – which First Officer Kirkland grimly and forebodingly joked to Dunn how "in case we [Flight 1141] crash, then the media would have some kind of juicy tidbit" – in addition to the upcoming presidential election, drink mixes, and various other topics.
+The crew disregarded this regulation, and the CVR recorded the flight crew and a flight attendant talking about the CVR itself, the crash of Continental Airlines Flight 1713 and the crash of American Airlines Flight 191 – even joking that they should discuss "the dating habits of our flight attendants", as the Continental crew had, "in case we crashed", so that "the media would have some kind of a juicy tidbit."
+Also discussed were the upcoming presidential election, drink mixes, and various other topics.
 Of the flight crew, the first officer was most actively engaged in these nonessential conversations, with the captain only occasionally joining in.
 Although the captain did not consistently participate, he also failed to stop the first officer's repeated interruptions and chatter with the flight attendant.
 The NTSB determined that, if the captain had taken a more active role in managing the cockpit, the accident might have been prevented.

 Shortly after an NTSB hearing in which the CVR transcripts were discussed, all three members of the flight crew were fired from Delta.
 Additionally, the airline itself was also faulted.
 The NTSB determined that Delta did not insist on standardized crew cockpit management, and that flight crews were allowed significant latitude in their conduct.
 This lax corporate philosophy contributed to the poor discipline and performance of Flight 1141's flight crew.
 The NTSB also found that the FAA was already aware of deficiencies in Delta's operations regarding flight crew performance and behavior, and said that neither Delta nor the FAA had taken sufficient corrective action to address the problems.